-Pursuant to Section 16-111.5(b)(5)(ii), the IPA may then revise its draft 2024 Long-Term Plan based upon the comments received and must file the Plan with the Commission for approval within 21 days thereafter, or no later than October 20, 2023.
+Pursuant to Section 16-111.5(b)(5)(ii), the IPA revised themay then revise its draft 2024 Long-Term Plan based upon the comments received and filed this 2024 Long-Termmust file the Plan with the Commission for approval within 21 days thereafter, on or no later than October 20, 2023.
 The Commission must take action to either approve the Plan or approve with modification within 120 days of filing.
-Assuming the Agency files its 2024 Long-Term Plan on October 20, 2023, the deadline for Commission action will fall on February 20, 2024.
+The Assuming the Agency files its 2024 Long Term Plan on October 20, 2023, the deadline for Commission action will fall on February 20, 2024.